geraldstanje/log_store/README.md

 - to minimize copying, blobs will segmented into multiple files
 - truncate will find all the files before the given position that are fully of completely deletable data
 - we have files F_1...
 F_n and they are filled with lines of data that have corresponding 'position' IDs
-- the log store remembers a 64 bit record_start_index and 64 bit record_current_index
+- the log store internally maintains a 64 bit record_start_index and 64 bit record_current_index
+- *.log stores the 64 bit record_start_index and 64 bit record_current_index
+- *.data stores the logged data, each blob will be stored in a separated file

 ## Multithreading concept
   1. replay a record X: lock; get first number F; open file X+F; unlock; read file